 Some vitamins and trace elements are simply difficult to obtain from plant-based foods.
 Of course, there’s nothing wrong with supplementing your diet if necessary.
 These substances include:

 - Vitamin B12

 Vitamin B12 is only found in animal products.
 So if you’re following the vegan food pyramid strictly, you’ll need to supplement your diet with B12 from another source.

 What the vegan food pyramid doesn’t include are dietary supplements.
 If you follow our nutritional recommendations, you should be able to avoid any deficiencies.
 However, there are plenty of supplements that can make a vegan diet easier, as well as healthier!
 Check out our review of these vegan protein powders, which often contain trace elements which can be hard to include in a vegan diet.

 This article was translated from German by Will Tayler.
-You can read the original here: Vegane Ernährungspyramide: So gelingt die gesunde Ernährungaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Vegane Ernährungspyramide: So gelingt die gesunde Ernährungunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.